Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 One approach is to avoid identifiable pupils altogether.

-That means photographs of the backs of heads, students walking away from camera, close-ups of hands writing, feet running on sports day, or students working where faces aren’t visible.
+That means photographs of the backs of heads, students walking away from the camera, close-ups of hands writing, feet running on sports day, or students working where faces aren’t visible.

-There are definite advantages here.
 It’s the safest option.
 No identifiable pupils.
 Minimal risk.

 But the downside is that if every school starts using the same style of anonymous imagery (or even the same picture library images), school websites may begin to feel very generic.
-You lose most of the school’s personality.
-There is no warmth, no smiles, no connection.
-It might even start to look like various healthcare related websites that always use generic picture library images.
-The uniqueness is gone.
-Parents want to imagine their child in that environment, and that becomes harder if every image feels anonymous.

 Pros: Easy and safe option